chapel-lang/chapel/doc/sphinx/source/users-guide/base/basicValues.rst

   :language: chapel
   :lines: 1-2

-To represent smaller integral values as a ``uint``, type conversions (casts or coercions) must be used.
+To represent a smaller integral value as a ``uint``, type conversions (casts or coercions) must be used.

 ..
 TODO: hyperlink the casts and coercions above once that text is